Music Student Ambassadors

 Apart from school, how do you spend your time in Oxford?
 What are your hobbies, favorite places to go, etc.?

-When I get some free time, I usually spend it watching movies with my roommate, Emma!
-My best friends I met through Luckyday and I love to cook and watch TV as well.
+When I get some free time, I usually spend it just sitting outside or watching movies depending on the weather.
+I met my best friends through Luckyday and we love to cook and watch TV as well.
 My hobbies include cooking, shopping, crafts, and binge watching Good Mythical Morning on YouTube.

 What is one thing you wish you knew as an incoming freshman that you’d tell your past self (about the general college experience)?